Mortgage Life Loan

 Before signing, the bank or lender must provide you with a complete and clear loan offer, including the following:

-• Precise description of the mortgaged property: the exact description of the dwelling given as security, in accordance with the legal requirements for its official registration
+- Precise description of the mortgaged property: the exact designation of the dwelling given as security, in accordance with the legal requirements for its official registration

-• Value of the property and valuation costs: the estimated value of the property, determined by an expert chosen by you and the lender, as well as the valuation costs if you have to bear them.
+- Value of the property and valuation costs: the estimated value of the property, determined by an expert chosen by you and the lender, as well as the valuation costs if you have to cover them.
 For some loans, this estimate can be made directly by the lending institution

-• Nature of the loan: the type of mortgage life loan offered (traditional, with periodic interest repayment, or advance transfer)
+- Type of loan: the type of mortgage life loan offered (conventional, with periodic interest repayment, or advance transfer)

-• Conditions for making funds available: the date and conditions for the payment of funds, either in one installment or in installments (e.g. monthly annuity)
+- Conditions for making the funds available: the date and conditions for the payment of the funds, whether in one installment or in installments (e.g. monthly annuity)

-• Detailed schedule: If the funds are paid in installments, a schedule specifies the dates and amounts of the payments, distinguishing the share of capital and the interest accumulated during the expected term of the loan, so that you can track the gradual use of the net worth of your home.
-If the capital is paid in 1 single installment, a statement of accumulated interest is provided for the same understanding.
+- Detailed schedule: If the funds are paid in installments, a schedule specifies the dates and amounts of the payments, distinguishing between the share of capital and the interest accrued during the expected term of the loan, so that you can track the gradual use of the net worth of your home.
+If the capital is paid in one installment, a statement of accumulated interest is provided for the same understanding.

-• Total cost of credit and annual percentage rate of charge (APR): quantified examples of the total cost of the loan over several hypothetical terms, with the APR including all charges, interest and insurance, to allow you to compare this offer with other loans
+- Total cost of credit and annual percentage rate of charge (TAEG): numerical examples of the total cost of the loan over several hypothetical terms, with TAEG integrating all charges, interest and insurance, to allow you to compare this offer with other loans

-• Duration of validity of the offer: the period during which this proposal remains valid, to give you time to think before committing
+- Duration of the offer: the period during which this proposal remains valid, to give you time to think before committing

-• Obligations and rights related to the loan: the offer also specifies the conditions under which you can repay the loan early, the possible consequences in case of non-payment of the installments, and the conditions for transfer or repayment of the loan in case of death of the borrower.
-It also provides information on the rights of the heirs regarding the repayment of the loan and the conservation of the property.
+- Obligations and rights related to the loan: the offer also specifies the conditions under which you can repay the loan early, the possible consequences in the event of non-payment of maturities, and the conditions for transfer or repayment of the loan in the event of the death of the borrower.
+It also provides information on the rights of heirs regarding the repayment of the loan and the preservation of the property.

-You have a right of reflection, that is to say that a minimum period of 10 calendar days between the receipt of this offer and the signing of the contract.
+You have a right of reflection, that is to say, a minimum period of time must elapse 10 calendar days between the receipt of this offer and the signing of the contract.

 FYI